artophili/DataVisualizationPortfolio/README.md

 # Data Visualization Portfolio
-Welcome to my Data Visualization Portfolio!
-This repository showcases a collection of my data visualization projects using various tools and platforms such as Tableau, Power BI, Python, and R.
+Welcome to the Tableau Visualizations folder of my Data Visualization Portfolio!
+This folder contains a collection of interactive data visualizations created using Tableau.